Exclusive Audio: In New Memoir, Sen. John McCain Rests His Case

 The Restless Wave constitutes McCain's own declaration.

 It is framed by a deep commitment to the military and to the traditions of McCain's own family.
-Descendants of a man who settled in the Mississippi Delta in the mid-19th century, the 20th-century McCains produced two Navy admirals (the senator's father and grandfather).
-The latter stood on the deck of the U.S.S.
-Missouri at the surrender ceremony that ended World War II.
+Descendants of a man who settled in the Mississippi Delta in the mid-19th century, the 20th century McCains produced two Navy admirals (the senator's father and grandfather).
+The latter stood on the deck of the USS Missouri at the surrender ceremony that ended World War II.
 He witnessed the beginning of an American era unlike any before it.
 His grandson has written a tribute to that era, to his own place in it and to his hopes for its future.

-Those hopes include McCain's longstanding special causes.
+Those hopes include McCain's long-standing special causes.
 He cares about the military.
 He cares about the way our political campaigns are now conducted.
 He cares about the frayed traditions of Congress and mourns its loss of bipartisanship.

 McCain also renews his crusade to rein in the campaign finance excesses of the 1990s and beyond, a surge in political spending that beggars the imagination and threatens to upend the electoral system entirely.
 And he writes at length about the thought process and emotional struggle that led to his vote against his own party's signature legislation in 2017, the repeal of Obamacare.

-At its best, the prose in The Restless Wave has some of the terse effectiveness we associate with the 20th-century writer Ernest Hemingway.
+At its best, the prose in The Restless Wave has some of the terse effectiveness we associate with the 20th century writer Ernest Hemingway.
 And on his final page, McCain returns to the model of the Hemingway character he calls his hero, Robert Jordan of For Whom the Bell Tolls.
 That novel ends with Jordan lying wounded on open ground, armed to fight one last battle that he knows will end with his death.
 "The world is a fine place and worth the fighting for," Jordan says to himself, "and I hate very much to leave it."

 To this, McCain adds his own response: "And I do too.
 I hate to leave it.
 But I don't have a complaint.
 Not one.
 It's been quite a ride. ...
 I made a small place for myself in the story of America and the history of my times."